bonzibudd/Fluent-Metro/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: A feature or enhancement you think should be added.
+about: A feature or enhancement you would like to be added.
 title: ''
 labels: 'feature/enhancement'
 assignees: ''